agouy/straf/book/introduction.Rmd

 # Introduction {-}

-__WORK IN PROGRESS__
+In this chapter, we will briefly introduce some essential concepts in genetics.

-## Essential concepts {-}
+## DNA and genetic variation {-}

-### DNA, genotypes and phenotypes

-Each of us contain DNA (Desoxyribonucleic Acid).
+Each of our cells contains 23 pairs of __chromosomes__, composed of a long __DNA__ (deoxyribonucleic acid) molecule.
 Under this somewhat barbaric name is hiding a simple concept.
-This is the support of the information used by the body to function and development.
+This molecule is the support of the information used by the body to function and development.
+This information is encoded by a chain of __nucleotides__ of four types that can be referred to using the letters A (Adenine), T (Thymine), C (Cytosine) and G (Guanine).

-Le gène, lui, est un morceau de cet ADN qui correspond à une information génétique particulière qui code pour une protéine unique.
-C’est donc une très petite portion de chromosome.

-Comme nous possédons chaque chromosome en double, chaque gène est également présent en double dans nos cellules.
-Ces deux copies d’un même gène, are called __alleles__: one is inherited from the mother; the other from the father.

-### Genetic variation
+Developments in biotechnologies enabled the ability to characterise the DNA of individuals.
+These technologies also led to the discovery that this DNA varies between individuals.
+This __genetic variation__, also called __polymorphism__, can be used to characterise individuals and populations based on their DNA.

-* Markers of polymorphism
+## Markers of polymorphism {-}

+DNA variation can take different forms: it can for example be a __Single Nucleotide Polymorphism__ (**SNP**), when a mutation occured and changed a nucleotide at a given position in the genome.
+In that case, we would observe different nucleotides in a population at a single position.

+There are also __insertions__ and __deletions__ (sometimes referred to as **InDels**), of one or multiple nucleotides.

+Finally, other markers of genetic variation are
+__Copy Number Variants__ (**CNVs**), when a sequence is repeated a certain number of times.
+They can be and contain more or less repetitive units.

-__Short Tandem Repeats__ (__STRs__) a type of genetic polymorphism consisting in short sequences from 2 to 7 base pairs that are repeated a certain number of time.
+__Short Tandem Repeats__ (**STRs**) a type of genetic polymorphism consisting in short sequences from 2 to 7 base pairs that are repeated a certain number of time.
 As the number of repeats varies among individuals, characterizing their length can be useful to identify individuals.

 ## Polymorphism and forensics {-}

-### DNA profiling
+### DNA profiling and typing {-}

-* Goals: typing and matching

-* Paternity and maternity testing, suspect
+As DNA varies between individuals, DNA typing became a central element of the forensic scientist toolkit.
+For example, typical questions forensic genetics aims at answering include:

+* What is the probability that a randomly-picked person in a population would match the individual of interest in terms of DNA?

+* Which proportion of the population has the same combination of genetic variants as the sample of interest?

-### The role of reference populations
+### The role of population genetics {-}

-* Matching require reference populations

-* Allele frequencies known and reported
+To answer these questions, it is crucial to first get a good characterisation of __genetic variants__ (or **alleles**) frequencies in populations of interest, at different __loci__ across the genome.
+Indeed, these frequencies can vary widely among populations.

 :::digression
-__Digression - Why are STR still so popular?__
+__Digression - Why STRs and not other markers?__

 Comparing to whole-genome sequencing.
 They have a high __power of discrimination__ because they have a much higher diversity (their mutation rate is higher than other common markers).
 :::

-## Data analysis {-}
+## STRAF and population data analysis {-}

-* Data analysis in forensic genetics

-* STRAF's scope
+In this context, STRAF has been designed to facilitate the analysis of __population data__ in forensic genetics.